lawrie/blackicemxbook/Output_Devices/Output_Devices.md

 endmodule
 ```

-And the top level 7seg.v module displays three hex digits, the first of which is the bit pattern from the switches:
+And here is the top level 7seg.v module:

 ```verilog
 module chip(